-200 members (Dec.
-2013) who support the Sanctuary in numerous ways, currently belong to our non-profit organization.
+Currently we have 350 members (Feb.
+2018) who are supporting our non-profit organization / sanctuary in numerous ways.
 We consider ourselves as a team in which every member does their part to help the animals: Whether it’s financially through yearly membership fees, support in keeping and caring for the animals, maintaining the grounds or by taking on organizing jobs at the board of association.

 Meet our „BuFDi“s!

 The „Bundesfreiwilligendienst“ is an excellent opportunity to get a sneak peak into a unique work environment.
 Whether you want to get started in your career after completing school, take a year off before university or an apprenticeship or even to try out a job you’ve always dreamed of.

 In 2016 Sophie started her service in June, in September Yvonne started her BufDi.

 Yvonne broke of her pre-school tutor apprenticeship to become a zoo keeper.
 Until she gets a place for the zoo keeper apprenticeship she’ll serve at the Sanctuary to gather more experience.
 Although she is allergic to cats she fairs really well and doesn’t feel her allergy during work at all.